Kyntex-org/.github/profile/README.md

 Kyntex is currently in development.
 Some repositories may remain private while active work is ongoing.

-Kyntex is an early-stage prototype and is not a medical device.
+// Kyntex is still a prototype and is not a medical device. //